zimeg/slack-sandbox/py.bolt.snaek/README.md

 1. Make sure Python 3.10.6 is installed with `python3 --version`
 2. Ensure a local copy of Bolt is cloned to `../../tools/bolt-python`
+3. Create a virtual environment with `python3 -m venv .venv`
-3. Instantiate the virtual environment with `source .venv/bin/activate`
+4. Instantiate the virtual environment with `source .venv/bin/activate`
-4. Install all dependencies with `pip3 install`
+5. Install all dependencies with `pip3 install -r requirements.txt`

 ### Creating an app for testing